pritzhub/ProgrammingAssignment2/README.md

 Computing the inverse of a square matrix can be done with the solve function in R. For example, if X is a square invertible matrix, then solve(X) returns its inverse.

 Code:
-##Inverse of a matrix could be a costly computation; to overcome this issue, the results of a first run of a matrix inverse can be stored in the cache and
-##if there is no change in the matrix then for sub-sequent runs, instead of recalculating the inverse,
-##value can be directly taken from the cache.
+Inverse of a matrix could be a costly computation; to overcome this issue, the results of a first run of a matrix inverse can be stored in the cache and if there is no change in the matrix then for sub-sequent runs, instead of recalculating the inverse, value can be directly taken from the cache.
-#Following functions cache the inverse of a matrix and retrice results from the cache.
+Following functions cache the inverse of a matrix and retrice results from the cache.

-## makeCacheMatrix function stores the matrix and the cached value of matrix.
-The return value of this
-## function is a list of four functions
-## setmatrix    This function sets the value of matrix
-## getmatrix    This function gets the value of matrix
-## setinverseincache    This function sets the inverse value in the cache
-## getinversefromcache  This function gets the cached value
+ makeCacheMatrix function stores the matrix and the cached value of matrix.
+The return value of this function is a list of four functions setmatrix    This function sets the value of matrix getmatrix    This function gets the value of matrix setinverseincache    This function sets the inverse value in the cache getinversefromcache  This function gets the cached value

+## makeCacheMatrix
 makeCacheMatrix <- function(x = matrix()) {
         ## Assign inverse variable to blank
         invcache <- NULL